chapel-lang/chapel/doc/rst/developer/bestPractices/Sanitizers.rst

 - Sanitizers hook into the system allocator, so using ``jemalloc`` is not supported
 - ``qthreads`` performs task-switching in user-space, which throws off stack frame tracking.
 We expect to be able to resolve this in the future.
 - By default the gcc address sanitizer will enable leak checking, but Chapel intentionally leaks some memory in the runtime, so we disable that tracking for now.
-See `debugging.rst` for more info about debugging memory leaks in Chapel.
+See :ref:`readme-debugging` for more info about debugging memory leaks in Chapel.

 Other Sanitizers